Sanghyeon16/BMS/README.md

 Input dataset should be formed time series dataset which have [Voltage, Current, Temperature] variables.\
 The program will modify its variables and return warning signal in every [seqence length] sec.

+training.py is the newly simplified version.

 ## Citation

+New version is submitted on "IEIE Transactions on Smart Processing & Computing (IEIE SPC)"

 ```
 @inproceedings{lee2019bms,
   title={Deep Learning based Battery Remaining Time Warning Algorithm},